NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Related Work

-An alternate approach to reactive motion control is through potential fields where the robot is repelled from joint limits and obstacles \cite{re0}.
-However, this approach does not lend itself well to improving the manipulability of the robot.
+A classical and alternate approach to reactive motion control is through potential fields where the robot is repelled from joint limits and obstacles \cite{re0, pot}.
+This guides the tool on a collision-free path to the goal but does not explicitly maximise the manipulability or conditioning of the robot.

-The benefit of reactive controllers is that they can be utilised for control techniques such as visual servoing \cite{vs0} and closed-loop visual grasping \cite{doug}.
-Visual servoing directly provides the end-effector velocity which must be followed and is updated on each iteration of the vision control loop.
-This makes it difficult to integrate with planning-based methods.
+Reactive control is essential for important sensor-based motion robotics problems such as visual servoing \cite{peter} or closed-loop visual grasping \cite{doug}.
+Both determine the end-effector velocity for the next control loop iteration, and this is challenging to achieve with planning-based methods.

 This paper proposes a novel real-time motion controller which can avoid moving obstacles (for the whole robot, not just the end-effector), avoid physical joint limits and maximises the manipulability of a manipulator in a purely reactive manner.